edmundsj/sugarplot/README.md

 ## Common Issues
 - Re-running builds on github actions will cause them to fail, as the build number deployed to PyPi depends on the github run number, which does not change if you restart a build.
-- Pypi deploy is failing due to swap files. not sure why.
+- Pypi deploy is a little slower than test pypi, so it may not always be downloading the latest version.

 ## How to Use
 ### Adding Additional Unit Tests